rikhuijzer/SIRUS.jl/paper/paper.md

 # Statement of need

 Many of the modern day machine learning models are non-interpretable models, also known as _black box_ models.
-These models can be problematic in high stakes domains where model decisions have real-world impact on individuals.
+These models can be problematic in high stakes domains, such as suggesting treatments or personnel selection, where model decisions have real-world impact on individuals.
 In such situations, black box models may lead to unsafe or unreliable predictions [@doshi2017towards; @barredo2020explainable].
 However, the set of fully interpretable models is often limited to linear models and decision trees.
-Linear models tend to perform poorly when the features are correlated or when the data does not satisfy suitable distributions and decision trees perform poorly compared to random forests [@james2013introduction].
+Linear models can perform poorly when the features are correlated or can be sensitive to the choice of hyperparameters when using regularized models, and decision trees perform poorly compared to random forests [@james2013introduction].
-Instead, random forests [@breiman2001random] often outperform linear models and decision trees, but are not fully interpretable.
+Instead, random forests [@breiman2001random] often outperform linear models and decision trees, but are not fully interpretable due to the large number of trees, typically thousands, in the forests.
 At the same time, visualization techniques, such as SHAP [@lundberg2017unified], allow inspection of feature importances, but do not provide enough information to reproduce the predictions made by the model.
 The SIRUS algorithm solves these issues by first restricting the split points in the random forest algorithm to a stable subset of points, and by then extracting a small and interpretable rule set [@benard2021interpretable].
 Furthermore, these rules are distribution-free and can describe complex relations in data.